-Trump to sue Facebook, Twitter, Google over alleged censorship
+Trump to sue Facebook, Twitter, Google over alleged censorship, says they've 'ceased to be private'

+Trump said social media companies 'ceased to be private' due to Section 230 liability protection

-Former President Donald Trump on Tuesday is announcing that he will lead a lawsuit over alleged censorship against Twitter, Facebook and Google -- three tech companies that removed him from their platforms after the Jan.
+Former President Donald Trump on Wednesday announced that he will lead a lawsuit over alleged censorship against Twitter, Facebook and Google -- three tech companies that removed him from their platforms after the Jan.
 6 attack on the Capitol by a mob of his supporters.

-The lawsuit will be a class-action, with Trump as the lead plaintiff, claiming that he's been censored by the companies, the Associated Press reported.
-He will speak about the legal action from his golf club in Bedminster, New Jersey.
+The lawsuit will be a class-action, with Trump as the lead plaintiff, claiming that he's been censored by the companies.
+He spoke about the legal action from his golf club in Bedminster, New Jersey.

+"I stand before you this morning to announce a very important... development for our freedom and freedom of speech," Trump said.
+"In conjunction with the America First Policy Institute, I'm filing as the lead class action representative a major class action lawsuit against the big tech giants including Facebook, Google and Twitter, as well as their CEOs."

+"There is no better evidence that big tech is out of control than the fact that they banned the sitting president of the United States earlier this year," Trump added.
+"If they can do it to me they can do it to anyone."

 Twitter, YouTube and Facebook each barred Trump over his false claims that the presidential election was stolen, alleging that he contributed to the violence at the Capitol on Jan.
 6. YouTube is owned by Google.